 A revocable trust is a type of trust that many of our clients have used.
 With a revocable trust, the settlor retains the power to change the conditions of the trust.
 The settlor, the trustee, and beneficiary can all be the same person in some situations.
 However, this does not have to be the case and a settlor is free to name a trustee and beneficiary that are completely separate.
 Revocable trusts carry with them particular tax ramifications to both the settlor and the beneficiary.
 Our team of experienced attorneys can help you to review the terms and requirements of a revocable trust and decide if it is right for you and your goals.

 Conversely, an irrevocable trust is one that cannot be changed after the transfer is made to the trust.
 However, courts can change the trust under special circumstances.
 Irrevocable trusts often come into being under the terms of a last will and testament.
 Under an irrevocable trust, as with a revocable trust, there are particular tax and financial ramifications for the settlor and a beneficiary.
 We have wide-ranging experience with estate planning and trusts, and can provide you with special insight in your case as to whether an irrevocable trust is right for your plan.

 Special needs trusts

 We are also skilled in the creation of special needs trusts.
-If you are thinking of making a gift of assets either now or the time of your death to a person who receives disability payments, Medicaid, or other state benefits doing so without consulting our experienced team about the creation of a Special Needs Trust could inadvertently results in the loss of eligibility of benefits.
+If you are thinking of making a gift of assets either now or the time of your death to a person who receives disability payments, Medi-Cal, or other state benefits doing so without consulting our experienced team about the creation of a Special Needs Trust could inadvertently results in the loss of eligibility of benefits.
 We can talk with you about the availability and appropriateness of a Special Needs Trust to help financially support your friend or family member while still making sure that he or she maintains eligibility for the benefits required to help maintain stability and health.